Privacy Policy³

 Any employee who fails to notify of a breach or is found to have known or suspected a breach has occurred but has not followed the correct reporting procedures may be liable to disciplinary action.

-Envirotech Group of Companies has a legal obligation to report any data breaches to ICO within 72 hours.
+Envirotech Group has a legal obligation to report any data breaches to ICO within 72 hours.
 The DPO process the notification via the ICO website.

 Breach procedures